 This is also one of the more popular places to dive in Turkey there are a number of wreck sites, and six artificial wrecks are worth visiting.
 These wrecks are submerged to create artificial reefs.
 There are two historically important wreck sites, an airplane from World War II and a cargo ship from the 1950s sunk near the small islands in the extremities of Kaş.
 One last important diving spot is the "Kaş Archaeopark Site", an experimental archaeology project conducted by the Underwater Research Society (Sualtı Araştırmaları Derneği-SAD) in 2006.
 In this scientific project, an interpretative reconstruction of the Uluburun wreck and its cargo has been placed underwater.

 If you are not into diving, then you can wander around the backstreets and alleyways.
-For Kaş is very different to Kalkan, it was discovered by the hippies in the 60’s and a lot of them are still there, it has a laid back feeling, almost as though time has forgotten it, with many hidden bars and cafes.
-It is also more culturally diverse than its neighbouring towns, with tourists and residence from any number of countries.
+Kaş is very different to Kalkan, it was discovered by the hippies in the 60s and a lot of them are still there, it has a laid-back feeling, almost as though time has forgotten it, with many hidden bars and cafes.
+It is also more culturally diverse than its neighbouring towns, with tourists and residents from any number of countries.